springernature/vpat/nature-content-discovery.md

 <tr>
 <td>502.3.9 Modification of Text</td>
 <td>Supports</td>
-<td>These pages use standard HTML for user input.</td>
+<td>The pages of this product use standard HTML for user input.</td>
 </tr>
 <tr>
 <td>502.3.10 List of Actions</td>
 <td>Supports</td>
-<td>These pages use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
 </tr>
 <tr>
 <td>502.3.11 Actions on Objects</td>
 <td>Supports with exceptions</td>
-<td>These pages use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.
+<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.

 Some third party scripts may inject content that can't be interacted with easily or at all by keyboard or by some assistive technologies.